nvaccess/audioScreen/readme.md

 This command will play NVDA's current navigator object, by performing multiple vOICe-style stereo sweeps across it.

 ### Show Settings UI (Press NVDA+shift+a)
 This brings up a settings dialog which allows you to change multiple options for audioScreen.
+The Settings UI can also be launched by choosing AudioScreen... found under Preferences in the NVDA menu.

 ## Settings